microsoft/MDE-PowerBI-Templates/README.md

 # Suggestions and Feedback

 We maintain a backlog of suggested sample Power BI templates in the project issues page.
 Feel free to comment, rate, or provide suggestions.
 We value your feedback.
-Let us know if you run into any problems or share your suggestions by sending email to wdatpqueriesfeedback@microsoft.com.
+Let us know if you run into any problems or share your suggestions by adding an entry into the issues section.

 # Contributing